Sergey-sirius/key-promoter-fork/README.md

 Installation
 ------------
 Go to the "Plugins" section of your IntelliJ IDE and choose "Install plugin from disk".
-Choose the downloaded .jar file.
+Choose the downloaded .jar or .zip file.
 Finally, restart your IDE and enjoy the plugin.

 Credits and License of the Key Promoter Plugin
 ----------------------------------------------